 The most common and perhaps most important of these is the whorl, that swirl of hair on the back of your head.
 It determines most of your hair growth patterns on your head, so which way you push or part your hair should be the direction in which your hair swirls.

-Robert Pattinson (don’t worry, he hates Edward as much as you do, which kind of makes us like him) has a head full of crazy cowlicks, which is why he favors a slightly unkempt style.
-It’s where it’s going anyway, might as well go with it.
+Robert Pattinson has a head full of crazy cowlicks, which is why he favors a slightly unkempt style.
+It's where it's going anyway, might as well go with it.
 He occasionally cleans it up, but still keeps it on the longer side to let that unique texture do its thing.
 He would also do well with a long Elvis-style pompadour, whose similar cowlicks made his pomp one for the ages.